Herman Branover: Activism for Russian Jews

 In 1987 Branover founded SATEC, which started out as a technological business incubator, soon after focusing on the development and manufacturing of power metering solutions, such as power meters and power quality analyzers.
 This move was inspired by the Lubavitcher Rebbe, who predicted an influx of Jewish immigration from the Soviet Union, following Perestroika.
 His aim was to create jobs in a fitting technological environment for these immigrants, many of them holding advanced scientific degrees and in-depth technological experience.

 In 1991, the Russian Academy of Natural Sciences invited Branover to supervise its 8-volume Encyclopedia of Russian Jewry.
 Covering 1000 years, the encyclopedia details the contribution of Jews to Russian and world civilization.
-The late Sir Isaiah Berlin of Oxford was the first chief consultant of the encyclopedia, and the Israeli Ministry of Education helps support the project.
-Three volumes have been printed in Russian.
-An English translation of Volume One was published in 1998 by Jason Aronson Publishers in the U.S., and a children's version is planned.
+The late Isaiah Berlin of Oxford was the first chief consultant of the encyclopedia, Martin Gilbert was its second chief consultant, and the Israeli Ministry of Education helped support the project.